2023 AFC U-17 Asian Cup qualification: Draw

 Of the 47 AFC member associations, a total of 44 teams entered the competition.
 The initial final tournament hosts Bahrain decided to participate in qualification despite having automatically qualified for the final tournament before its eventual withdrawal from hosting.
+Their matches will not be taken into account when calculating the group ranking and best second-placed teams among the groups at first, but will taken following their withdrawal from hosting.
+As a result, like UEFA Euro 2020, all teams who will qualify for the final tournament were all from qualification.
 The draw was held on 24 May 2022.

 The 44 teams were allocated to 4 groups of five teams and 6 groups of four teams, with teams seeded according to their performance in the 2018 AFC U-16 Championship final tournament and qualification (overall ranking shown in parentheses; NR stands for non-ranked teams).
 A further restriction was also applied, with the ten teams serving as qualification group hosts drawn into separate groups.

 On 16 August, FIFA Council unanimously decided to suspend India with immediate effect due to undue influence from third parties, which constitutes a serious violation of the FIFA Statutes.
 On 27 August, FIFA lifted the suspension, allowing India to compete.

 On 28 September, Timor-Leste withdrew from the competition, citing financial reasons.
 Sri Lanka withdrew from the qualification on 4 October.